Grant Guidelines for the New Scholars Program

 Proposals are welcome for single-year grants in amounts between US$5,000 to US$50,000.
 Proposals will be accepted for multi-year programs (up to three years) for grant amounts of US$5,000 to $50,000 per year for a project total of $100,000.

-Please note that in 2013 we are following a two step application process to streamline the submission and review process.
-Brief first round applications will be accepted through June 24th through the Foundation’s online application system.
-In early July shortlisted candidates will be invited to submit a full proposal.
-The deadline for a full proposal is September 3rd.
-Grant recipients will be announced in December 2013.
+Please note that the Foundation uses a two step application process to streamline the submission and review process.
+First round applications will be accepted through June 17th through the Foundation’s online application system.
+In early July, shortlisted candidates will be announced and invited to submit a full proposal by September 3rd.
+Grant recipients will be announced in December 2014.

-Preliminary, Round 1 submissions should be focused and well-defined, and address the following elements through a 1 page online application.
+Preliminary, Round 1 submissions should be focused and well-defined, and address the following elements:

 - Objectives: Provide a description of the objectives and key activities of the program.